2016 Pacific hurricane season: Hurricane Lester

+Hurricane Lester, departed from the west coast on Africa on August 11.
 On August 24, a well organized low-pressure system was upgraded into Tropical Depression Thirteen-E. Entering a favorable environment, the depression quickly intensified into Tropical Storm Lester.
 Moving steadily west-northwestwards, intensification continued, and Lester rapidly intensified on August 26 into a hurricane.
 Intensification continued throughout the day, with Lester reaching Category 2 strength the following day.
 By August 29, Lester had strengthened into the fourth major hurricane of the season.
 On August 30, Lester started to go through a weakening stage, at which point the storm began accelerating towards Hawaii.
 Late on August 30 Lester re-intensified to a Category 4 hurricane.
 The storm did not maintain this intensity, however, and on the next day dropped below major hurricane status as its eye filled with clouds.
 On September 1, Lester's eye cleared, and it once again became a Category 3 hurricane.
 Lester also moved very close to the Hawaiian islands, but passed safely to the east and quickly lost strength over cooler waters.

 The outer rainbands from Lester produced heavy showers and minor flooding over the leeward slopes of the Big Island and portions of east Maui on September 3.
 Winds were light, however.
+But, no major damages was done by the result of that hurricane.
+There were some impacts from Lester in the Hawaiian Islands while the hurricane passed north of the state.
+Large swell generated by the hurricane resulted in surf of 10 to 20 feet along the eastern facing shores of the islands.
+Lifeguards conducted numerous water rescues, but there were no reports of serious injuries.